agnostic-apollo/Tasker-Random-Stuff/format_task_description_for_markdown/Format_Task_Description_For_Markdown.tsk.md

 If %par2 is passed, then it is used as the code.

-The first line of the task description must be in the format "task_name (task_code)".
-It can optionally be prefixed with zero or more whitespace characters.
+The first line of the task description must be in the format "task_name (task_code)" or "Profile: profile_name (profile_code)".
+It can optionally be prefixed with whitespace characters.

 Depending on the number of actions, the device specs and the parameters, it will take a few seconds to a minute to format the description.
+Run using a launcher desktop shortcut instead of with the play button in tasker UI for faster execution.

-Comments:
+Control:
 "
-**version_number**: `0.2.0`
+version_number: 0.3.0
 "

 Input %par1: #optional